WR 30a: Variability

+Eric Gosset et al. announced that WR 30a is a variable star, in 2001.
+It was given its variable star designation, V574 Carinae, in 2003.
 WR 30a shows regular and continuous brightness variations of 0.02 magnitudes with a stable period of 4.6 days.
 These are ascribed to the orbital motion and to the deformed shapes of the two stars.
 In addition, the system shows occasional very rapid brightness of up to 0.2 magnitudes.
 These brightness changes have only been seen at visual wavelengths and last for only a few hours.
 At blue wavelengths the variations are either not seen, or sometimes a small opposite brightness change.
 They are not predictable but there is a possible period around three days.
 The cause of these brightness changes is completely unknown.